nasif-co/Asterism/Code Descriptions/Server.md

 //End XBee Setup
 ```

 First we include both the serialport and xbee packages used.
-Once done, we set the XBee in API mode, as is required by this particular package, and we type in the serial address for the XBee.
+Once done, we set the XBee in API mode (as is required by this particular package) and we add the serial address for the XBee.
 In Mac, you can find this address by opening up a terminal window and typing:
 ```
 ls /dev/tty.usb*
 ```